NixOS/rfcs/rfcs/0028-nix-release-model.md

 12. A maintenance release can be tagged off of the `#-maintenance` branch at any time *after* there is a mainline release that contains all of the fixes included in the desired maintenance release, at the discretion of the Nix core team.
+If for there is also a newer `#-maintenance branch`, it should also be released before (or simultaneously with) the older one.
 This implies that maintenance releases may be tagged off of commits behind the tip of the maintenance branch, if the latest commits haven't been included in a mainline release.